binbang12/minimalistphotography/README.md

 ---
 *This section covers training a mod to track mentions of our subreddit elsewhere on Reddit.
 For each mod learning this, the steps below should be completed, with adjustments made as needed on a case-by-case basis.*

 1. **If the mod does not already have the "Growth" role on Discord, they should be taught [Photo Pool Voting](#Photo-Pool-Voting) first.
-Otherwisem explain to them the quick and easy process involved.**
+Otherwise explain to them the quick and easy process involved.**

    We like seeing when people across Reddit mention our subreddit.
 To get notifications when someone uses "r/minimalistphotography" in a post or comment, we use \[RedditComber](https://redditcomber.com/).
 To set it up, simply sign in with your Reddit account and then enter "r/minimalistphotography" as a keyword it should alert you to.
 From then on, it will send you alerts to your Reddit inbox anytime someone mentions our sub on Reddit.

-   When you get one of these notifications, if the comment/post did not take place in our sub, if it was complimentary/promotion, please copy and paste the link into the promotion channel - it it was a negative, please paste the link into the sub-talk channel.
+   When you get one of these notifications, if the comment/post did not take place in our sub, if it was complimentary/promotion, please copy and paste the link into the promotion channel - if it was a negative, please paste the link into the sub-talk channel.
 Due to us wanting to avoid any of our mods getting banned from any subreddits, please don't comment on these links.
 If you think a response may be necessary, just let us know when you share the link, and we'll discuss it as a team to reach a joint decision on the best course of action.

 ### Automod
 ---